APSA Abstract Submission Guidelines

 Accepted abstracts may be eligible for a variety of APSA Awards.
 Read the Abstract Submission Guide for eligibility requirements.
 Learn more about the awards and past recipients.

-- Quick Shots of Distinction – APSA selects two recipients for outstanding presentations in basic science and clinical categories presented in the Quick Shots session.
+- Posters of Distinction – APSA selects two recipients for outstanding posters: one in basic science and one in clinical.
 View additional information.

-- M. Judah Folkman Award – APSA and the Association of Pediatric Surgery Training Program Directors select two recipients for outstanding research presentation in basic science and clinical categories.
+- M. Judah Folkman Award – APSA and the Association of Pediatric Surgery Training Program Directors select two recipients for outstanding research presentation: one in basic science and one in clinical.
 View additional information.

 - Quality, Safety and Value Award in Surgery – awarded to the manuscript that best demonstrates quality improvement principles, patient safety initiatives and/or addresses the value proposition by demonstrating an improvement in outcomes while at the same time reducing cost or other measures of resource utilization.
-Manuscript submission to the Journal of Pediatric Surgery via the APSA channels is mandatory.
+Manuscript submission is mandatory, but not restricted to the Journal of Pediatric Surgery .
 The quality of the manuscript and potential impact of the intervention on the author’s own institution will serve as the primary criteria for judging.
 View additional information, including eligibility details.

-- Innovation Award – for best innovation abstract presented in the Innovation session.
+- Innovation Award – Awarded for best innovation abstract presented at the annual meeting.
 View additional information.

 Abstract Submission Requirements